vasylnakvasiuk/dotfiles/README.rst

 Colorscheme, font and terminal
 ------------------------------

-I'm using "Base16 Eighties Dark 256" colorscheme and patched `"Fira Code"`_ font called `"Fira Code Nerd Font"`_.
+I'm using "One Dark" colorscheme and patched `"Fira Code"`_ font called `"Fira Code Nerd Font"`_.
 Colorscheme files you can find at ``.extra/.zsh/base16-shell/`` folder.
 Also my current terminal emulator is `WezTerm`_.

 Thanks to...